athaddius/STIRMetrics/README.md

 ## Requirements

-STIRLoader, cloned at the same directory level
+(STIRLoader)[https://github.com/athaddius/STIRLoader] pip installed, cloned at the same directory level.
+If using MFT, install the MFT adapter (MFT_STIR)[https://github.com/athaddius/STIRLoader], or if you would like to run models without MFT, comment out all usages of MFT from the codebase.

-set datadir in config.json to point at extracted STIR directory
+Set datadir in config.json to point at extracted STIR validation dataset directory.

 ```
-git clone STIRLoader
 git clone STIRMetrics
 cd STIRMetrics
 ```